Train Test Split: What It Means and How to Use It

 r2_list.append(score)

-The graph below shows that the best model R² is when the hyperparameter max_depth is equal to five.
+The graph below shows that the best model R² is when the hyperparameter max_depth is equal to 5.
 This process of selecting the best model max_depth (max_depth = 5 in this case) among many other candidate models (with different max_depth values in this case) is called model selection.

 fig, ax = plt.subplots(nrows = 1, ncols = 1,